n7tae/mspot/README.md

 ## Starting *mspot*

 To start *mspot*, go to its repo folder and type `./mspot mspot.ini`.
-Then `[Log] DisplayLevel` messages will be printed in the terminal window and if `[Log] FileLevel` is greater than zero, log messages will also be written to the folder and file specified in the ini file.
+Then `[Log] DisplayLevel` messages will be printed in the terminal window.

 Alternatively, you can have *mspot* automatically launched on system boot up.
 To get started, copy the service script: `cp config/mspot.service .` and then edit the copy by changing the values within the `<>` brackets.
 Then do a `sudo make install`.
 You can do `sudo make uninstall` to stop this.
 Please note that installing and uninstalling require root privileges, but *mspot* can run with user privileges as long as the user is a member of the `dialout` group.
 In this case, you will want to enable `[Repeater] IsDaemon` and then be sure to specify the correct login id for `[Repeater] User`.
 If it's not starting correctly, look for the cause in the ini-specified log file and/or the systemd log: `sudo journalctl -u mspot`.
 If *mspot* launched successfully manually but won't install, more than likely you have a problem with your `mspot.service` file.